Catalogs, Databases, & Collections Guides

 Rosy: Library Catalog

-Most of the Rosenbach’s rare books remain cataloged in our card catalog system, but Rosy is the growing catalog of the Rosenbach library collection.
-To date you will find detailed records for the Rush-Williams-Biddle Family Papers and approximately 60% of the printed books in the Marianne Moore Collection.
+Most of the Rosenbach’s rare books remain cataloged in our card catalog system, which is available to on-site researchers, but Rosy is the growing online catalog of the Rosenbach library collection.
+To date, you will find detailed records for most of the Rosenbach’s manuscripts and approximately 60% of the printed books in the Marianne Moore Collection.

-If you do not find what you are looking for in Phil, Rosy, or one of the Collections Guides below, please make a collections inquiry here.
+If you do not find what you are looking for in Phil, Rosy, or one of the Collections Guides below, please submit a collections inquiry.

 Collections Guides & Finding Aids